Welcome to our

 Derby – Heart of the City

 Based in and around Derby’s award-winning, historic Cathedral Quarter, the Cultural Heart of the City scheme is the linchpin of a dramatic rejuvenation of Derby’s city centre with investment opportunities for office, leisure and residential development and a key opportunity within our Trent Arc growth strategy area.
-Derby has seen over £5bn invested into the city since 2005 from the public and private sectors and schemes completing in 2025 include the £35m Victorian Market Hall, creating a hub for F&B, pop-ups and makers and traders, and a £45m, 3500-capacity performance venue, funded by Derby City Council and to be operated by ASM Global.
+Derby has seen over £5bn invested into the city since 2005 from the public and private sectors and schemes completing in 2025 include the £35m Victorian Market Hall, creating a hub for F&B, pop-ups and makers and traders, and a £45m, 3,500-capacity performance venue, funded by Derby City Council and operated by ASM Global.

 University of Derby City Campus

-Within our Trent Arc growth strategy area, The University of Derby continues to develop its campus and student accommodation and is developing its strategy for a greater presence in the city centre.
-A new Business School is currently under construction, set to open in 2025 and will be a catalyst for further development of the City Campus.
+Within our Trent Arc growth strategy area, the University of Derby continues to develop its campus and student accommodation and is developing its strategy for a greater presence in the city centre.
+In 2025, a new £70m International Business School, called ‘The Cavendish Building,’ officially opened its doors serving as a catalyst for further development of the City Campus.
 This will include enterprise and business engagement activity, new and refurbished student accommodation, green space and additional facilities for students.

 More Opportunities